 Cloudflare offers useful apps that help you deliver a superior user experience.
 Moreover, the in-depth analytics features provide clear insights into website performance.
 With CDN, Web Application Firewall and DDoS, Cloudflare is a comprehensive platform that runs your applications in a secure environment with optimal performance.
 The free version allows you to use the CDN and other interesting features.
 On the other hand, upgrading to a paid version allows you to leverage the web application firewall feature.

-While AWS offers various DevOps security tools, identity and compliance, it’s important to protect your workloads with identity theft protection, data and user accounts by implementing AWS DevOps security best practices.
+Protecting your workloads with identity theft protection, as well as data and user accounts is important by implementing Cloud security, and in this case, we will focus on AWS security best practices.

-• Limit access to AWS resources for systems and users who strictly require access using the Identity and Access Management (IAM) system.
-An IAM system comprises users, groups, roles, credentials and policies.
-Applying policies to groups instead of individual users allows you to quickly manage security, while gaining visibility into network operations.
+- Limit access to AWS resources using the Identity and Access Management (IAM) system.
+An IAM system comprises users, groups, roles, credentials, and policies.
+Applying policies to groups instead of individual users allows you to quickly manage security while gaining visibility into network operations.

-• A root user is the user who created the AWS account and the email associated with it.
+- Assign a root user: the user who created the AWS account and the email associated with it.
 As such, the root user has more privileges than an administrator and can make or break the entire system.
 Therefore, only use the root user account in exceptional circumstances.
-Furthermore, make sure to use a strong and complex password and multifactor authentication, as well as delete the root user access keys.

-• When you use access keys instead of IAM roles, ensure that the access keys are regularly rotated, at least every 3 months, using the IAM credentials report.
+- Rotate the access keys: if you use access keys instead of IAM roles, regularly rotate the access keys at least every 3 months using the IAM credentials report.

-• Amazon Key Management System (KMS) is a fully-managed encryption tool offered by AWS that helps you efficiently manage keys for AWS resources.
+- Amazon Key Management System (KMS): a fully managed encryption tool to efficiently manage keys for AWS resources.

-• An AWS security group is a virtual firewall that controls the outbound and inbound traffic for EC2 instances.
+- An AWS security group: is a virtual firewall that controls the outbound and inbound traffic for EC2 instances.
 AWS virtual private clouds come with a default security group.
-Depending on the protocols and ports, you can add policies and rules to each security group which govern the entire VPC or certain resources within the VPC.
-Security groups are stateful which means when specific inbound traffic is allowed, the corresponding outbound traffic is also allowed by default.
+Depending on the protocols and ports, you can add policies and rules to each security group that govern the entire VPC or certain resources within the VPC.

-• To securely connect to on-premise, remote and client devices, use the AWS Virtual Private Network (VPN) solutions, which are available in two forms: AWS Client VPN and AWS Site-to-Site VPN.
+- AWS Virtual Private Network (VPN): To securely connect to on-premise, remote, and client devices, use the solutions available in two forms: AWS Client VPN and AWS Site-to-Site VPN.
 While the client VPN connects end users with AWS resources, AWS Site-to-Site VPN connects Amazon VPCs with your network.

 DevOps and Security Best Practice #4: Host and Network Firewall